-- Three shallow, 16mm-diameter filigree bead caps in antiqued silver (I found these at my local bead store; you can use any filigree bead caps of a similar size)
+- Three shallow, 16mm-diameter filigree bead caps in antiqued silver (we found these at a local bead store; you can use any filigree bead caps of a similar size).

 - Optional beading supplies of your choice, such as a beading mat and bead dishes.

 Pull some Fireline in a length you feel comfortable working with.
 If you're not sure, pull about an arm span, or about three to four feet.
 Use an Xacto knife, razor blade, or children's craft scissors to cut the thread.
 (Fireline can dull or damage your regular beading scissors.)